View across Matcha Mountain in Taiwan.

 2hrs

 Today, you’ll hike one of Taiwan’s most untouched and culturally rich routes – the Alangyi Historic Trail.
-This coastal path winds through protected forest and black pebble beaches along the island’s last undeveloped coastline, once used by indigenous communities for travel and trade.
+This coastal path winds through protected forest and black pebble beaches along the island’s last undeveloped coastline, once used by communities here for travel and trade.
 After breakfast, head to the northern trailhead to meet your indigenous guide, collect your trail permit, and pick up a traditional 'Hunter’s Box' lunch.
-The moderate hike offers a mix of forest paths, open coastlines, and sweeping ocean views, with stories and insights shared along the way by your guide.
+The hike offers a mix of forest paths, open coastlines, and sweeping ocean views, with stories and insights shared along the way by your guide.
 After lunch by the sea, you’ll be picked up at the southern trailhead and transferred to Mudan.
-Your stay tonight is at boutique hotel Si Chongxi Qingquan, known for its serene setting and centuries-old, sodium bicarbonate-rich springs.
+Your stay tonight is at the boutique hotel Si Chongxi Qingquan, known for its serene setting and centuries-old, sodium bicarbonate-rich springs.
 Soak in the baths and enjoy the peaceful atmosphere – perfect for recharging after your hike.

 Day 10

-A special farewell through culture and connection
+A final day of culture and connection

 Driving